Mastering E-commerce: A Step-by-Step Guide to Secure Your Online Merchant Account

 • Credit History: If your company possesses a limited credit background, it might be beneficial to contemplate applying for a co-signer or investigating alternative payment service providers.

-• High-Risk Industries: Some industries, such as adult entertainment or online gambling, are considered high-risk.
+• High-Risk Industries: Adult entertainment or online gambling, are considered high-risk.
 Be prepared for a more rigorous application process and potentially higher fees.

 • Chargeback History: A history of excessive chargebacks can be a red flag.
 Implement measures to reduce chargebacks and improve your application’s chances.